zw2497/personal/index.md

 * It is a Bluetooth lock for delivery packages sponsored by Chengdu Pangod Inc.

 * This smart lock has AES-128 encryption and GPS tracking.
 It supported BLE Stack using TI CC2541.
 Patent No. 2016201342833

+**Miscellaneous**
+My Chinese name is: 吴志成.
+In my country, the surname is placed first, followed by the given name.